kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/with_unclosed_array/catch_x007b_try.md

 ✖ Expected a `;` - start: 3, end: 9
 ✖ Property assignment expected - start: 15, end: 15
 ✖ ',' expected - start: 15, end: 15
+✖ The parser expected to find a '}' to match the '{' token here - start: 15, end: 15

 ```